 Mining employs many Indigenous people, however, to secure the island’s economic future, the traditional owners—through the Anindilyakwa Land Council and with Groote Eylandt and Bickerton Island Enterprises—have started the Dugong Beach Resort and other culture-based tourism businesses.
 Groote Eylandt became Aboriginal freehold land in 1976.
 The Groote Eylandt archipelago became an Indigenous Protected Area in 2006.

-The population of Umbakumba and its surrounds in 2006 was approximately 459, of whom 434 were Indigenous (94 per cent).
-In 2006, nearly half the Indigenous population (44 per cent) was aged between 20 and 44 years of age.
+The population of Umbakumba and its surrounds in 2011 was approximately 441, of whom 414 were Indigenous (94 per cent).
+In 2011, over half of the Indigenous population (53 per cent) was aged between 20 and 44 years of age.

 The changing size and composition of the Indigenous population in Umbakumba will increase the need for housing, employment opportunities, and aged care and health services.

 Anindilyakwa is the language of the communities of Groote Eylandt.
 Umbakumba also has a number of Yolngu Matha speakers.

 Umbakumba is in the traditional lands of the Warinindilyakwa people.
 Groote Eylandt’s Indigenous population has 14 clan groups, which make up the two moieties on Groote Eylandt.
 The Anindilyakwa-speaking clans maintain their traditions and have strong ties with the people in the community of Numbulwar and on Bickerton Island.

 The traditional owners of Umbakumba are the Mamarika clan.